|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 |Cunard Queen Elizabeth 2 2008

-The Land of the Midnight Sun - Introduction
+The Land of the Midnight Sun - Overview

 We chose this cruise from Southampton because it was going to the far north, to Longyearbyen on the island of Spitsbergen.
 It was a special cruise because it would be the last time that QE2 went to Spitsbergen and it was also the first and last time she would be visiting Gravdal in the Norwegian Lofoten Islands.
 Pete had visited Longyearbyen on business many years earlier and Pauline had regretted not joining him on that trip; this would be a chance to see the fantastic scenery above the Arctic Circle and enjoy the Land of the Midnight Sun.
 With global warming the icebergs should have melted, and the sea ice around Longyearbyen disappeared.